RevContent/adcode-devkit/detecting-adblockers.md

 Sometimes, our publishers will need the ability to detect if an ad blocker is running so that they can show an alternate, ad block safe widget.
 To do this, a standard ad code will not suffice and as such you will need to rely on a different strategy to show widgets on your site.

-_Note: We should insert something here about how we work with ad blockers.
-Need details on this._

 ### Adblocker Detection